Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 ### How i can use JSON-RPC calls?

 This add-on has not been designed to be used with JSON-RPC calls, so help requests for malfunctions caused by these calls or wrong data in the responses will not be accepted.

+### How i can use JSON-RPC call to make a search?

+There is a specific support to allow searches through skins and/or JSON-RPC calls, this because use the default add-on path of add-on search menu could be complex to use.

+The endpoint to use is: `plugin://plugin.video.netflix/directory/search/search/?query=something`

+Please note that searches made from this endpoint will not be stored in the add-on database.